2 Choices – drive it or store it

 15. And wax the car for the same reasons.

-16. Wash under the car and in the wheel wells whenever the roads have been salted.
+16. Wash under the car and in the wheel wells whenever the roads have been salted and it warms.

 Driving it in the winter where snow is unlikely but temperatures dips below 45

 The key here is tires.
 I'd probably go with a set of all weather tires if one set was all I could afford.
-But better would be the all weather tires on a spare set of wheels only for the winter months.
-Those ultra high performance summer tires (I use Michelin Pilot Sport Ribs) are so much better handling than any all weather or snow tire I want them on when the weather is nice and I'm playing in the twisties.
-So I'd try and have two sets rather than use an all-weather tire that was not very bad but not very good.
+But better would be the snow/ice tires on a spare set of wheels only for the winter months.
+Those ultra high performance summer tires (I use Michelin Pilot Sport Ribs) are so much better handling than any all weather or snow tire.
+I want the UHP Summer tires on when the weather is nice and I'm playing in the twisties.
+So I'd try and have two sets (UHP Summer and Snow/Ice) rather than use an all-weather tire that was not very bad but not very good.

 Drive Safely.

-And interesting experience from a Canadian driver is expressed here.
+And interesting experience from a Canadian driver who uses his car in winter is here.